-- 7. As noted in a report to the Executive Member for Policy and Resources in July 20201, in April 2020 the Commercial Services Group (who provide a number of back-office services to C2H, as well as their IT platform and associated technical systems), experienced a significant and severe cyber-attack2.
-The cyber-attack did not result in the loss of any personal data held for C2H, but it did have the consequence of the agency needing to operate without the benefit of many of their key systems until late summer 2020 whilst these were re-built, and the data collected for the period since the incident was reconstructed. - The impact of the pandemic made this situation even more challenging, with the C2H team needing to be quickly transitioned to work from home, at around the same time as the cyber-attack occurring. - 9.
+- 7. As noted in a previous report to the Executive Member1, in April 2020 the Commercial Services Group (who provide a number of back-office services, as well as the IT platform and systems to C2H), experienced a significant and severe cyber-attack2.
+The cyber-attack did not result in the loss of any personal data held for C2H, but it did have the consequence of the agency needing to operate without the benefit of many of their key systems until late summer 2020 whilst these were re-built, and the data collected for the period since the incident was reconstructed. - 8.
+The impact of the pandemic made this situation even more challenging, with the C2H team needing to be quickly transitioned to work from home, at around the same time as the cyber-attack occurring. - 9.
 Despite these extremely challenging issues, C2H successfully managed to ensure that the agency requirements of the County Council continued to be responded to, with interim off-system processes quickly put in place to ensure that directly sourced agency workers as well as all 3rd party suppliers would continue to be paid promptly for work completed.
 On the whole C2H continued to perform very well, despite this issue as a result of the swift action taken. - 10.
 The Covid pandemic also resulted in unprecedented challenges in the months following the initial lockdown in March 2020.
 In some areas of the County Council our demand for temporary workers reduced below expectations due to the consequences of the various lockdown restrictions in place throughout the year.
 In some areas demand increased at times, particularly within some of our care and social work services.

-&lt;sup>1 Executive Member for Policy & Resources: briefing report "Connect2Hampshire - an update on Hampshire's Agency" dated 14 July 2020.
+1 Executive Member for Policy & Resources: briefing report "Connect2Hampshire - an update on Hampshire's Agency" dated 14 July 2020.

-&lt;sup>2 Lessons learnt from the cyber-attack have separately been considered within the Commercial Services Group, and further measures have subsequently been taken to increase security and controls within the group's technical infrastructure.
+2 Lessons learnt from the cyber-attack have separately been considered within the Commercial Services Group, and further measures have subsequently been taken to further increase security and controls to support the groups technical infrastructure.